mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/programmers-guide-main.md

 [Error Handling](error-handling.html)
-: Describes how exceptions are handled by DCS.
+: Describes how exceptions are handled by DG.
 Most often, these exceptions are in the form of a condition identifier (provided by the Error field), and a text message (provided by the Message property).